GiGurra/snail/README.md

 - Request rate with 276 byte requests/responses: 25 million request-responses/s
   - Each request and response is a custom struct with
     - 3 encoded/decoded integer fields (1 int32 + 2 int64)
-    - 1 long byte array at the end
+    - 1 256 byte array at the end
     - custom encoder/parser
   - This equates to about 110 Gbit/s throughput
     - half of which is the data sent to the server